 - May 2024: Council approves act

-- February 2025: Prohibited AI practices rules take effect
+- February 2025: Prohibited AI practices rules take effect; AI literacy obligation (Article 4) begins to apply

-- August 2025: General Purpose AI regulations apply
+- August 2025: General Purpose AI (GPAI) model obligations apply

-An AI Office within the European Commission will oversee implementation, providing guidance and support.
+An AI Office within the European Commission oversees implementation, providing guidance and support.

 Business Implications and Compliance Steps